12 Reasons to Visit Saxon Switzerland National Park [in 2025]

 7. Visit Lichtenhain Waterfall

 At the end of your Kirnitzschtal tramway ride, you will find Lichtenhain Waterfall.
-It’s not some magnificent tall waterfall but it’s definitely a nice sight and it’s conveniently located right next to the tramway station and near a couple of cafés.
+It’s not some magnificent tall waterfall, but it’s definitely a nice sight, and conveniently located right next to the tramway station and a couple of cafés.
 You can have a rest, have a coffee or a drink, and enjoy the view and sound of the waterfall.

-You might find it’s just a tiny stream of water when you get there but from time to time there is a bigger “wave” coming down which makes it more impressive.
-So patiently wait for it and you will be rewarded with a nice sight.
+You might find it’s just a tiny stream of water when you get there, but from time to time, there is a bigger “wave” coming down, which makes it more impressive.
+That’s because it’s artificially reinforced from a reservoir.
+So, patiently wait for it, and you will be rewarded with a beautiful sight.

 8. Rock climbing opportunities

-There are different regions for rock climbing as well as specific rules you need to follow.
+There are different areas for rock climbing, as well as specific rules you need to follow.
 If you are interested in learning rock climbing, there are also many courses available.
 Check out the dedicated section on the official website of Saxon Switzerland National Park.

 9. Stay fit on the hiking trails

-In case it wasn’t clear by now, if you’re going to visit Saxon Switzerland National Park you will not be spending your time lying around and resting.
+In case it wasn’t clear by now, if you’re visiting Saxon Switzerland National Park, you will not be spending your time lying around and resting.

-You can visit the National Park Center Saxon Switzerland located in Bad Schandau for more insights on the park and for advice on the places to visit.
-If you don’t have time for this make sure to pick up some of the free guides of the region from the train station in Bad Schandau.
-I got a few and they proved very useful during my short weekend in the national park.
+You can visit the National Park Center Saxon Switzerland in Bad Schandau for more insights on the park and advice on the places to visit.
+If you don’t have time for this, make sure to pick up some of the free guides from the train station in Bad Schandau.
+I got a few, and they proved very useful during my short weekend in the national park.

-In these 94 square kilometers of forests and mountains, you will definitely get a chance to breathe some pure air.
-Escape the smoggy big cities and treat your lungs with some real oxygen.
+In these 94 square kilometers of forests and mountains, you will absolutely get a chance to breathe some pure air.
+Escape the smoggy big cities and treat your lungs with some real fresh air.

-The air gets even better when climbing up the high rock formations so that’s a bonus on top of the amazing views you get to feast your eyes upon.
+The air gets even better when climbing up the high rock formations, so that’s a bonus on top of the amazing views you can feast your eyes upon.
 Make sure to fully take advantage of these couple of days spent in the middle of nature.

 11. Relax in thermal waters

-Bad Schandau is a popular destination also for the Toskana Therme.
+The Toskana Therme are another reason why Bad Schandau is a popular destination in the area.
 Here you can relax in thermal pools while enjoying a view of the Elbe Sandstone Mountains all around.

 There are four indoor pools and one open-air pool but the special treat is provided by the “Liquid Sound Temple”.
 Here you can relax in seawater while listening to underwater music and enjoying colorful lights.
 Choose a massage, a facial, or an ear candle ceremony to pamper yourself.